 The guests attend dorm reflections led by an extended guest.
 Then Big Book led by a staff member in recovery.
 Chapel and lunch.
 Then they attend living sober after they are in relapse prevention and they end the day picking from electives that are either about the 12 steps or a clinical group such as self esteem, ACT, DBT, and stress management.
 We integrate clinical and the 12 steps at every step of the way.
 A guest will leave HW understanding the steps and what has been driving their addiction.

 8. Do you have a detox facility and could you describe it?

 We do not have on-site detox at this time.
 In the Spring of 2019 we will begin construction of a 44,000 square foot facility which will include twelve detox beds.

-10. Do you have an Alumni Program, local or international?
+10. Do you have an Alumni Programme, local or international?

 11. Is there a company codes of ethics or values you operate under?
 How does it influence day to day operations?

 Our Core Set of Values drive all that we do.
-They impact all departments beyond just programs and clinical treatment.
+They impact all departments beyond just programmes and clinical treatment.

 • Respect.
 We shall treat all with whom we work with dignity and respect maintaining confidentiality and privacy.